If you are tempted to welcome the patter of tiny paws into your home, then you might be researching breeds as you read this post.

 You need to consider the sort of four-legged companion that you want to fit into your family.
-If you want a lively yet obedient hypoallergenic breed, a miniature schnauzer could be for you.
+A miniature schnauzer could be for you if you want a lively yet obedient hypoallergenic breed.

 If you aren’t too active, and you fancy a more chilled existence, a Great Dane could be ideal.
 It doesn’t matter what breed you end up going for, your puppy will challenge you, make you laugh, and have you fretting.
 But, they are a joy!
 Take a look at how you can make it through puppyhood.